Forward-UIUC-2022S/sanjana-pingali-find-professors-by-keyword/README.md

 Future Work
 -----------------------------
 I had also started work on another module which is ranking professors in a field based on the criteria of whether they were upcoming and publishing more recent years.
 I was aiming at using linear regression to predict the trend of their publications in the last 5 years and extrapolate these datapoints to predict for the next few years too.
+This module unfortunatley, was not able to be completed.